Frequently Asked Questions

 No Show Policy:

 If a rider is a No Show and the bus comes to the scheduled pick-up point he/she will receive a verbal warning.
 Second time he/she will receive a written warning.
-Third time he/she will be put on a will call list within the office and will not be able to schedule a trip.
+Third time he/she will be put on a will call list within the office and will not be able to schedule a trip for 30 days.